A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 One of Wendy’s favorite times is when she and her family go walking together on Rambling Road.
 Rain or shine, they venture out, and every trip Wendy finds some sort of treasure to bring home with her.
 But the family can’t manage their walk in all weather, and a heavy snow looks like it’s going to keep them from their happy rambles.
 Fortunately, Wendy’s treasures allow her to treat the whole family to a special indoor surprise!
 This charming book celebrates family time outdoors — and a Mighty Girl’s ability to see the amazing in ordinary objects.

-When 67-year-old Emma Gatewood became the first woman to solo hike the entire length of the Appalachian trail in 1955, it wasn't just a remarkable accomplishment for her: the attention she brought to the trail saved it for future generations!
-"Grandma" Gatewood's talk about the terrible conditions she found on her hike prompted a rejuvenation of a trail, and her success also inspired a new generation of people to take on this incredible journey.
-In this picture book biography, author Michelle Houts explores how a mother of eleven set out on a 2,500-mile trek without professional gear — not even a tent — and walked her way into history.
+When 67-year-old Emma Gatewood became the first woman to solo hike the entire length of the Appalachian Trail in 1955, she also saved the trail for future generations!
+Her description of the trail's condition prompted a rejuvenation effort, and her success inspired a new generation of people to take on this incredible journey.
+This picture book biography explores how a mother of eleven set out on a 2,500-mile trek without even a tent — and walked her way into history.
+For another picture book about Gatewood, check out Grandma Gatewood Hikes the Appalachian Trail.
 Adults who would like to learn more about Gatewood's story can check out the excellent biography Grandma Gatewood's Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail.

 Hattie loves exploring the local lake in her trusty canoe — but one day her cheerful song entices a giant beast up out of the water!
 Everyone in town is terrified, but Hattie sees past the creature's size and notices his friendly expression.
 She names him Hudson, and soon the pair are fast friends.
 And what better thing can she do for her friend than showing the people who judged him based solely on his appearance that he's not scary and dangerous, but cheerful and kind?
 Hattie's story celebrates the joys of lakeshore life with a subtle environmental message about the right of creatures to live in natural spaces, and kids will love watching Hattie teach the adults around her a lesson or two about acceptance.